Pasta with Shrimp, Sun Dried Tomatoes and Momma Max

 How amazing?
 She just produced an incredible documentary about Freda, the Beatles’ secretary.
 The film is called Good Ol’ Freda, and I saw it at the Nashville Film Festival last year.
 Kathy introduced the film to the crowd.
 Freda was the Beatles’ assistant from the very beginning until the bitter end.
 Her story is fascinating, and Kathy did a wonderful job capturing that story.

-After the movie, Kathy and I had a chance to hang out in Nashville, eat IMG_1156some hot chicken, and catch up on all of the crazy things that have been happening in our lives, We started off years ago in this crazy punk band in Baltimore, Maryland, and now here we are in Nashville; she’s making movies and I’m still making music.
+After the movie, Kathy and I had a chance to hang out in Nashville, eat some hot chicken, and catch up on all of the crazy things that have been happening in our lives, We started off years ago in this crazy punk band in Baltimore, Maryland, and now here we are in Nashville; she’s making movies and I’m still making music.
 Momma Max had run its course.
 But the friendships that were made endured and matured.
 I haven’t matured, but the friendships have.

 PASTA WITH SHRIMP AND SUN-DRIED TOMATOES